Journey of how it began ......

 We both competed together at the same time at the highly regarded Hotel Olympia in London, both representing our college!

-I managed to meet up with Gary at the Brisbane Food and Wine Show in October 2016 and showed him my first self published cake book Contemporary Cake Designs Book One.
-Proudly I showed him the page that I had written about the college days at Highbury College and with a mention of Mr O'Dell our amazing lecturer/ mentor.
+I managed to meet up with Gary at the Brisbane Food and Wine Show in October 2016 and showed him my first self-published cake book Contemporary Cake Designs Book One.
+Proudly I showed him the page that I had written about the college days at Highbury College and with a mention of Mr. O'Dell our amazing lecturer/ mentor.
 He was a little stunned as to what are the chances?

 I excitedly read to Gary, the chapter about how my cake journey began by attending a college interview by an amazing inspiring lecturer Colin O'Dell.
 It was lovely to hear about Gary's amazing journey after college too.
-He too had travelled overseas to Europe to expand his cooking skills and knowledge of food.
+He too had traveled overseas to Europe to expand his cooking skills and knowledge of food.

 What a small world we live in, we both ended up in sunny Australia.